Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 __Content__

-The content (this means the coding) for this project was taken from the mini project tutorial from Code Institute, also part of the code is my own code and ideas and guidence from my mentor Antonio Rodriguez.
+The content (this means the coding) for this project was taken from the mini project tutorial from Code Institute, also part of the code is my code and ideas and guidance from my mentor Antonio Rodriguez.

 __Media__

-All Images were taken from the following site:
+All Images are from the following site:
 + [Pexels](https://www.pexels.com/sv-se/)

 __Acknowledgements__